 Policy object

 A policy represents the contract between the insurer and the insured.
-A policy is always linked to a customer, and can contain one or multiple assets.
+A policy is linked to one or more customers — each with a business role — and can contain one or multiple assets.
+The relationship between customers and policies is many-to-many: a policy can have several customers, and a customer can be on several policies.
 Policies are the core object on the Korint platform.
 It contains many different attributes, including but not limited to: General information- product: the insurance product the policy belongs to

 - author: the user who created the policy